RomanSablin/tiny-therm/README.md

 # Tiny-therm project
-### It's an alternative firmware version for a similar printed circuit board
+### It's an alternative firmware version for a similar circuit board
 ![](img/board-1.png)
 #### The firmware reads the temperature from the sensor and shows it on the display.
 #### MCU type - ATtiny261A